kanduri/cscs-docs/docs/software/sciapps/gromacs.md

 The `develop` view has all the required dependencies or GROMACS without the program itself.
 This is meant for those users who want to use a customized variant of GROMACS for their simulation which they build from source.
 This view makes it convenient for users as it provides the required compilers (GCC) along with the dependencies such as CMake, CUDA, hwloc, Cray MPICH, among many others which their GROMACS can use during build and installation.
 Users must enable this view each time they want to use their **custom GROMACS installation**.

-The `plumed` view contains GROMACS 2022.5 (older version) with PLUMED 2.9.0.
-This is due to the compatibility requirements of PLUMED.
+The `plumed` view contains GROMACS patched with PLUMED.
+The version of GROMACS in this view may be different from the one in the `gromacs` view due to the compatibility requirements of PLUMED.
 CSCS will periodically update these user environment images to feature newer versions as they are made available.

 The `gromacs` view contains GROMACS 2024.1 that has been configured and tested for the highest performance on the Grace-Hopper nodes.